ibantel/parlspeech_GER/README.md

 - split into sentences which are transformed into `spaCy` objects (`001-[...].py`) and
 - on which a lookup of negative emotive language is applied (`002-[...]).py`; based on Valentim & Widmann 2021)
 <!--
 `next steps`
 - afterwards, the data is clustered into the ministry ressorts (policy areas) and negative language differentiated by policy area and origin party
-- next, also look at open discourse data to do analyses based on speaker characteristics
+- next, also look at open discourse data to do analyses based on speaker characteristics -->

--->
+- the results are presented in a shiny app
 <br><br><br><br>

 ## References